weyoss/redis-smq/packages/redis-smq/docs/api/classes/Consumer.md

 Consumer.setDefaultOptions({
   enableMultiplexing: true,
   heartbeatTTL: 60000,
+  batchAcks: {
+    batchSize: 500,
+    batchTimeoutMs: 5000,
+  },
-  enableBatchAcks: false,
+  batchUnacks: false,
 });

-// This consumer will use the defaults const consumer = new Consumer();
+// This consumer will use the defaults above const consumer = new Consumer();
 ```